Selecting Energy Efficient Inputs using Graph Structure: Background

-If the triplet $(A,B,C)$ is output controllable, then the matrix $C W(t_f) C^T$ is positive definite. \begin{definition}[Output Controllability] The triplet $(A,B,C)$ is \emph{output controllable} if for every vector $\bm{x}_0 \in \mathbb{R}^n$, vector $\bm{y}_f \in \mathbb{R}^p$ and positive real name $t_f > 0$, there exists a control input $\bm{u} : \mathbb{R}^+ \mapsto \mathbb{R}^m$ such that the solution of the system in Eq. \eqref{eq:node_dyn} satisfies $\bm{y}_f = C \bm{x}(t_f)$ at time $t= t_f$. \end{definition} \begin{theorem}[Output Controllability Gramian \cite{kailath1980linear}] If a triplet $(A,B,C)$ is output controllable then the output controllability Gramian, $CW(t_f)C^T$, is positive definite. \end{theorem} If the matrix $A$ is Hurwitz, that is, all of its eigenvalues lie on the left hand side of the complex plane, then there exists a unique stable fixed point of Eq. \eqref{eq:dlyap} which can be found by solving the algebraic Lyapunov equation.
+where $O_n$ is the $n$-by-$n$ matrix of all zeroes.
+If $A$ is Hurwitz (all of its eigenvalues are in the left hand side of the complex plane) then there is a unique stable fixed point of the DLE that satisfies the algebraic Lyapunov equation (ALE),

-If the final $t_f$ is large enough, then the algebraic Lyapunov equation may be a suitable substitute for the time-varying controllability Gramian found by integrating Eq. \eqref{eq:dlyap} forward in time.
-One is also able to use the solution of Eq. \eqref{eq:lyap} to find the finite-time Gramian that evolves according to Eq. \eqref{eq:dlyap} using its formal solution.